seajayseajay/seajayseajay.github.io/index.md

 ## Latest news

-- I will be attending the 4th International Conference on the Revitalization of Indigenous and Minoritized Languages (CIRLIM IV) on September 12-14 in Kyoto, Japan.
-I will be a part of the joint presentation '*Mitientsi kuajperakuechani*: Translating and disseminating legal information for the P’urhépecha diaspora in the US' with my colleagues from UCSB.
-Hope to see you there!
+- I'm officially on the job market!
+I am open to academic postdoc, teaching-oriented, and tenure-track positions in linguistics (especially in the fields of morphosyntactic typology, phonetics, and/or language documentation).

 ## Hello!